FelixKrueger/Bismark/docs/options/methylation_extraction.md

   Writes the output into individual files for each chromosome instead of a single output file.
 Files are named to include the input filename as well as the chromosome number.

+- `--ffs`

+  In addition to the standard output this option also extracts a **f**our-, **f**ive- and **s**ix-nucleotide context for the cytosines in question.
+Hexamers follow the rule `xxCxxx`.
+Too short sequences (e.g. at the edges of the chromosome) are left blank; sequences containing Ns are ignored.
+This option needs to be run via `coverage2cytosine` itself.

+  Example:
+  U00096.3    90  +   0   0   CG  CGT CGTG    CGTGA   GCCGTG
+  U00096.3    91  -   1   0   CG  CGG CGGC    CGGCA   CACGGC

 #### OUTPUT

 ##### Extractor output